 How Can I Protect My Family From Ticks?

-- Wear light-colored clothing (this can help you see ticks more easily).
+- Wear light-colored clothing to help you see ticks more easily.

 - Wear closed shoes or boots, long-sleeve shirts, and pants

 - Tuck pant legs into socks or shoes for extra protection.

 - Pull long hair back or wear a hat.

 - When hiking, stay on trails and avoid bushy areas with tall grass and leaf litter.